zeekhoo-okta/oktadelegate/deploy-manually/README.md

 * **Make sure to deploy in the same VPC as the Elastic Beanstalk application**

 ### Elastic Beanstalk
-A Git archive of this project  `oktadelegate.zip` is included.
+A source bundle of this project  `oktadelegate.zip` is included.
 Deploy this as a *single instance* (good enough for testing purposes.
 Read more about [Environment Types](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/using-features-managing-env-types.html)) Elastic Beanstalk deployment:
 * From Elastic Beanstalk click [Create New Application].
 Provide a name, e.g. oktadelegate and click [Create]
 * Click [Actions] > [Create Environment]
 * Choose "Web server environment" and click [Select]